ork-labs/ork/docs/ROADMAP.md

 ### **Rationale**

-This phase completes the vision of GXO as a truly unified automation kernel.
+This phase completes the vision of ORK as a truly unified automation kernel.
 The `event_driven` and `scheduled` lifecycles unlock entire categories of automation (reactive servers, cron job replacement) that are difficult or impossible with traditional task runners.
 The `Resume Context` for human-in-the-loop workflows solves a critical enterprise use case.
-Finally, the native testing framework (`gxo test`) elevates GXO from a powerful tool to a mature, professional platform by enabling a Test-Driven Development (TDD) lifecycle for automation engineers.
+Finally, the native testing framework (`ork test`) elevates ORK from a powerful tool to a mature, professional platform by enabling a Test-Driven Development (TDD) lifecycle for automation engineers.

 ---